jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 [here](https://www.abs.gov.au/statistics/microdata-tablebuilder/available-microdata-tablebuilder/national-health-survey#data-item-lists).

 NHS microdata are provided in CSV, SAS, SPSS, or Stata formats.
-The CSV data do not have labels, hence the `haven` package could be installed to read the labelled data in .dta (Stata) format.
+The CSV data do not have labels.
+The `haven` package could be installed to read the labelled data in .dta (Stata) format.
 However, perhaps labels are not required — for now, CSV will be used to keep things simple.

 | File (csv, dta, etc) | Description                |
 |----------------------|----------------------------|